-Eagle Eye offers young people an array of place-based learning opportunities, including one-day immersions, overnight camping trips, and stewardship and service-learning projects, that deepen knowledge and connection to nature.
+Eagle Eye offers young people an array of place-based learning opportunities, including one-day immersions, overnight camping trips, and service-learning projects that deepen knowledge and connection to nature.
 We aspire to create a world in which all people, regardless of race, class, or gender are at peace with themselves, others, and nature, a world of healthy individuals living in healthy communities, where all people have access to nature and are engaged in the care and protection of Earth’s resources everyday.